Some cultural differences for foreign vendors of Turkish property:

 7)The market is unpredictable and any vendor putting a property onto the open market in 2020 should be prepared for a long / uncertain wait.
 In recent years, we have sold a few properties in less than a day; many within a week or month and some of our other sales have been for properties on the market for up to 2 years.

 If you would like Didim Sun Properties to market your property for you, we have the following terms:

 DSP will only advertise re-sale properties that meet the following criteria:

 -properties with deeds and habitation licence (evidence required)

 -where the deeds are debt-free

--we need independent access to the property, in the absence of the vendor.
+-we need independent access to the property.

 We would like to put up a 'for sale' sign on your property BUT we will not place a DSP sign next to any other company sign so this is best used for sole agency properties or when DSP is the preferred agency of multiple agencies.